vortexmakes/RKH/doc/readme.txt

 separates it from platform-neutral code.

 Porting RKH implies to create the a few platform-dependent files,
-\b rhhport.h, \b rkhport.c, which frequently defines the interrupt locking method, the critical section management, among other things.
+\c rhhport.h, \c rkhport.c, which frequently defines the interrupt locking method, the critical section management, among other things.
 The RKH directories and files are described in detail in
 \ref Installation section.
 The next sections listed below describes